vtex-apps/return-app/docs/README.md

 - \_orderId `string`
 - \_userEmail `string`

-By default, the requests will only have a summary of the request.
-If you want to get all the fields for the requests, you can pass another search param:
+By default, requests will only include a summary.
+If you want to get all the fields for the requests, you can pass another search parameter:

 - \_allFields `string` (any truthy value)